Yingwen-Liu/Wordle-Solvers_Bayesian-Minimax-Heuristic/README.md

 - `guesser.py`: source code of the Wordle Solver app.
 - `solvers.py`: Includes **Handlers** and **Solvers**.
 Able to manually test the selected solver

+## Releases
+Download both `WordleSolver.exe` and `word.txt`.
+You can update word.txt with the newest Wordle databse.

 ## Handlers
 - `Handler`: Ability to remove words that not match the feedback from the word list.
 - `PositionHandler`: **ILLEGAL approach.
 Assume you are allow to select any letters not in the word list**.
 Ability to assign the most frequent letters to the green positions (where the letter is correct)